nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 7. Deleting a person : `delete`

 Want to remove a contact?
-Delete them at the specified INDEX with the delete command!
+Delete it at the specified INDEX with the delete command!

 `delete <INDEX>`<br>

-**Example:** `delete 1` will delete the current person at index 1.<br>
+**Example:** `delete 1` will delete the current person at index 1<br>

 <div markdown="span" class="alert alert-info">
 :information_source: <b>Note:</b> INDEX refers to an index currently shown in the displayed person list.
 You may check out our [Glossary](#glossary) for more information.
 </div>

 [Scroll back to *Table of Contents*](#table-of-contents)

 ### 8. Clearing all entries : `clear`

+Want a fresh start?
+Use the clear command!

 `clear`